Dribble your way to a Saskatchewan Rattlers Game!

 Getting There

 If you plan on taking public transportation to the game, getting there with Saskatoon Transit is super easy!
 There is always a bus from the downtown terminal, 23rd St. & 2nd Ave, to the game (and any other public event there.)
-When my husband and I attend games without the kids, we plan a safe ride and jump on the bus.
-It is convenient, and you can access bus passes, routes and services on your phone.
-If you are driving, there are ample parking spaces at SaskTel Centre with multiple entrances.
-A tip: I always back into the parking space so I can quickly pull out and get away after the game!
+When my husband and I attend games without the kids, we plan a safe ride and jump on the bus (plus no waiting in traffic after the game!)
+It is convenient; you can access bus passes, routes and services on your phone.
+If you are driving, ample parking spaces at SaskTel Centre with multiple entrances exist.

 Merchandise

-The Saskatchewan Rattlers have some of the best Merchandise (in my opinion!)
+The Saskatchewan Rattlers have some great and fun Merchandise!
 Before the season started, I stocked up at the Rattler Shop (2-183 2nd Ave S) and got us all shirts and a jersey for my husband!
 You can also grab your gear at the game; there is everything you need.
-Two of my kids used their "own money" and bought a foam finger and a basketball!

 Snacks!

-You can't go to a sporting event without indulging in some snacks (especially when the kids are along!)
+You can't go to a sporting event without indulging in some snacks (especially when the kids are along!).
 There are plenty of snack options at SaskTel Centre.
-One of our favourites is the mini donuts; the warm sugary goodness hits the spot.
-You can also get burgers, poutine, dry ribs, nachos, popcorn, and more.
-There is no shortage of food!
+One of our favourites is the mini donuts; the warm, sugary goodness hits the spot.
+You can also get burgers, poutine, dry ribs, nachos, popcorn, and more; there is no shortage of snacks!

 Atmosphere

 As I mentioned, a Rattler game is a fun family event or date night out; it really is for all ages.
 They do a fantastic job creating a community feel at the game.
-From the minute you walk in, the cheerleaders from the Venom Dance Team to greet you, Swwwish the Mascot is around to snap a photo with, get your picture taken at the True North Photo Booth and many other vendors.
+From the minute you walk in, the cheerleaders from the Venom Dance Team greet you, Swwwish the Mascot is around for photos, and there are other fun vendors and booths!
 Be sure to give yourself enough time to walk around before you head to your seats.